-a.
-Each Regional Director shall notify the National Operations Directors by the Monday following the Regional Rounds (March 14, 2022) of their Regional Winner and Regional Runner-Up for advancement to the National Rounds.

-b.
-On the Wednesday following the Regional rounds (March 16, 2022), one of the National Operations Directors shall email each team advancing to the National Rounds with a notice of participation in the National Rounds and the assignment of their Team Number for the National Rounds.
-The National Operations Directors may additionally provide preliminary times and/or locations for the National Rounds, subject to change.
-Any complications or errors in national participation or service email should be immediately resolved with the National Operations Directors.
+- a.
+Each Regional Director shall notify the National Operations Directors by the Monday following the Regional Rounds (March 20, 2023) of their Regional Winner and Regional Runner-Up for advancement to the National Rounds. - b.
+On the Wednesday following the Regional rounds (March 22, 2023), the National Operations Director shall email each team advancing to the National Rounds with a notice of participation in the National Rounds and the assignment of their Team Number for the National Rounds.
+The National Operations Director may additionally provide preliminary times and/or locations for the National Rounds, subject to change.
+Any complications or errors in national participation or service email should be immediately resolved with the National Operations Director.